mit212/lab3_2025/README.md

 Then, run `test_code/motor_drive_test.cpp` to validate your motor setup.
 You can turn on motor power after clicking `RST`.
 You should see both motors oscillating back and forth.
 Remember that motor 1 is attached to the base (acts like a shoulder), and motor 2 is attached to the second link (acts like an elbow).

 As a reminder, motor power should only be on when you expect the motor to move, such as in this section.
 Otherwise, please keep motor power off.
-The yellow LED on the motor driver indicates whether motor power is on or off.
+The green LED on the motor driver indicates whether motor power is on or off.

 ### 1.3 Validate Encoders
 Run `test_code/encoder_test.cpp` to validate your encoder setup.
 Remember to open the Serial Monitor to see the output.
 Make sure that both the direction and the magnitude make sense!